BeSuper123/JavaAssignment/README.md

 A model class representing one student's data and purpose of it is to *take in* student information and *format* the new student data from the user to append into the file.

 ### `Predictor:`
 It trains a Naive Bayes model dynamically using the dataset given.
-It predicts the labes (yes or no) for the students.
+It predicts the labels (yes or no) for the students.
 Calculates probabilities for each possible label (16 probable oucomes).

 ### `Control:`